SD2E/CDM/README.md

 **Note 2:** On TACC you might not be able to install this package unless you use `-e` **and/or** `--user`: e.g. `pip3 install -e cdm --user`.

 ### Running an Example Notebook
-Navigate to the "example" directory and run `example_notebook.ipynb`.
-Required data files are included in the same directory.
+There are two example notebooks in the example directory with associated data.
+Navigate to the "example" directory and run `example_notebook.ipynb` is for the B. subtilis examples and `ecoli_example_notebook.ipynb` is for the E. coli example.

 ### Data
 Datasets included are: